 Duck wings need to be simmered for several hours to become tender, but even old wild roosters need only about 90 minutes.
 You then roast the wings in the oven before eating them.
 Yep, roast, not fry.
 I just prefer my wings roasted or barbecued.

 I first had Buffalo wings this way at a restaurant on Long Island called Big Barry’s.
 Big Barry (who was a dwarf, apparently with a sense of humor) offered $0.12 chicken wings on Tuesday nights, so our cross country team at SUNY Stony Brook would routinely pile in and gorge ourselves.
 I once ate 67 wings at one sitting, at a time when I weighed 140 pounds.
 Ah, youth.

 I can tell you these pheasant Buffalo wings get pretty close to Big Barry’s wings.
 A little par-cooking to make them tender, a quick marinade in the hot sauce and a slow roast in the oven or on the BBQ and you’re ready for football.
 Pheasant hunters, if you try this recipe I guarantee you will start saving the wings off your birds.
 Guarantee.

-- 2 pounds pheasant wings, separated into sections
+- 2 to 3 pounds pheasant wings, separated into sections

 - 1 quart chicken stock